Posted on 12/10/2017 by Glen Manners

-Today I attended the World Homeless Day Reception at the
+Today I attended the World Homeless Day Reception at the House of Lords.

 This very special day was engineered by Caritas Anchor House, a social action charity that supports people affected by homelessness, drugs, alcohol or domestic abuse.
 This fantastic organisation provides temporary accommodation to help assist people stand on their own two feet and help over 220 people each year, also providing education, training and employment support.